Video Ports on Your Trading Computer: What’s the Difference?

 All of the above video connection types are digital.
 Video Graphics Array (VGA) connectors were introduced by IBM in 1987.
 This is an analog standard.

-VGA connectors have 15 pins.
-They are screwed to the video port on your computer, and are color-coded blue.
-They aren’t a good choice for high-resolution displays.
-They can only transmit up to 640×480 resolution.
+VGA connectors have 15 pins that are screwed to the video port on your computer and are color-coded blue.
+They aren’t a good choice for high-resolution displays because they can only transmit up to 640×480 resolution.

-But VGA is still widely available in many devices, including desktops, laptops, monitors, and projectors.
-So it’s always handy to have a VGA cable available, just in case.
+However, VGA is still widely available on many devices, including desktops, laptops, monitors, and projectors.
+So it is always handy to have a VGA cable available, just in case.

 Conclusion